NFL owners could vote to reduce OT to 10 minutes later this month

 [From March: NFL tables proposal to shorten overtime]

-If approved by at least 24 of the 32 owners, the change would take effect during the upcoming season.
+If approved by at least 24 of the 32 owners, the change would take effect for the upcoming season.

-The proposal is designed as a player-safety measure to reduce wear and tear on players.
+The proposal is designed as a player-safety measure to reduce wear and tear.
 Supporters said they are particularly concerned about the possibility that a team could play what amounts to a five-quarter game on a Sunday, with a full 15-minute overtime, and then have to play again four days later on a Thursday night.

 Other aspects of the sport’s overtime format would remain unchanged.
 A team still could win an overtime game with a touchdown on the opening possession.
 If a team gets an opening-possession field goal, its opponent still would have the opportunity to tie and extend the game with a field goal or win it with a touchdown.